Warsztaty Szybowcowe Wrona: Design and development

 Designed by Antoni Kocjan, the Wrona was in competition with the Czerwiński and Jaworski CWJ flown in 1931.
 Both were simple, high-wing and open frame (flat, uncovered girder fuselage) gliders in the style of the earlier German Zögling.
-With LOPP funding five pre-production airframes were built by Warsztaty Szybowcowe, the first flying from Mokotów on 6 September 1932.
+With LOPP funding five pre-production airframes were built by Warsztaty Szybowcowe, the first flying from Mokotów on 30 September 1932 piloted by Mieczysław Jonikas.

 Its two-part wing, mounted on top of the fuselage, was rectangular in plan and built around two spars.
 It was plywood-covered ahead of the forward spar, forming a torsion-resistant D-box, with the rest fabric-covered.
 On each side a pair of parallel struts braced the spars to the lower fuselage.
 Long, rectangular ailerons reached from strut to tip.

 The upper and lower longerons or chords of the open-frame fuselage were joined together with vertical and diagonal braces.
 The pilot sat, unprotected, under the wing leading edge on a seat on the forward vertical brace.
 Aft, the Wrona's triangular fin extended above and between the longerons and carried a tall, nearly rectangular rudder which reached down to the lower longeron.
 Its narrow, triangular tailplane, mounted on the upper longeron, carried rectangular elevators with a deep cut-out for rudder movement.
 Fixed tail surfaces were ply-covered and the control surfaces fabric-covered.
 Wronas landed on a tandem pair of sprung skids on the lower longeron.